 1. Voluntary repatriation involves refugees choosing to return home once it is safe to do so.
 This is the most common solution and the one preferred by most refugees.
-In 2015, 201,400 refugees returned home, mostly to Afghanistan, Sudan and Somalia.
+In 2017, 667,400 refugees returned home, mostly to Nigeria, the Central African Republic, Syria, and Afghanistan.

 2. Local integration relies on host countries permitting refugees to become permanent members of the community.
 This requires a complex set of conditions, including a receptive local community and a viable economic situation, to ensure successful integration into the host community.

 3. Resettlement is the final durable solution and involves third countries agreeing to resettle refugees from host countries and provide protection.
 Resettlement is a way for the international community to share responsibility for providing protection to refugees but it remains severely inadequate.